 The Assistant Practitioner in Health and Social Care apprenticeship is ideal for support workers in healthcare who are recognised as having the potential to progress in academic study.

 This higher level apprenticeship programme has been mapped to National Occupational Standards, including the Care Certificate Framework.
-It has been developed to ensure that employers can choose profession specific pathways including nursing, occupational therapy, physiotherapy or radiotherapy.
+It has been developed to ensure that employers can choose profession specific pathways including nursing, occupational therapy, physiotherapy or radiography.

 Areas of study

 - Health and wellbeing and factors that affect this

 - Applied anatomy and physiology